 Creating an eclectic space happens in the layering process, which begins with the color palette and layout.
 But, before you start layering, be sure you have established your building blocks and identified your lifestyle.
 You can learn more about that here.

 I have also written substantially about color and on how to choose a palette that you will love in your home.
 I recommend reviewing it to deepen your understanding of color, their temperatures, and what they evoke.

 For inspirational purposes, I suggest gathering a few main pieces that you know for sure you want to incorporate into space.
 They could serve as a compass for primary or accent colors.
 After understanding how color moves us, and also considering your inspirational pieces, you will need to feel and trust your color selections.

-‘Layout’ is the next critical element.
+The layout is the next critical element.
 Avoid falling into this vortex of random clutter by bringing symmetry and balance to your space.
-For example, consider distinct items displayed in two’s or fours.
+For example, consider distinct items displayed in 2’s or 4’s.
 What keeps them interesting is their unique aesthetic.
 But what keeps it deliberate is symmetry.
-Balance and cohesiveness between furnishings and statement-making extra, even if the finds are from different eras and design movements, will also help avoid creating confusing design mashups.
+Balance and cohesiveness between furnishings and statement-making extras, even if the finds are from different eras and design movements, will also help avoid creating confusing design mashups.
 I suggest creating a set limit of exactly how many varied elements feel right in your space to keep them well-layered and yet tight.

 Remember above all else, this is your home.
 Bring in pieces that evoke a cozy and invigorating feeling.